 In the event that the Majority Slate does not contain a sufficient number of candidates to fill the number of vacancies on the board of statutory auditors to be filled as provided under paragraph (a) above, all candidates listed in the Majority Slate shall be elected statutory auditors and the remaining statutory auditors shall be drawn from the Minority Slate according to the order in which they are listed in such slate.
 The voting procedure according to slates provided above shall be applicable only in case of election of the entire board of statutory auditors.
 In the event of a tie between slates, a new vote shall be taken and the candidates obtaining the largest number of votes shall be elected without regard to the slate on which they are listed or application of the slate voting mechanism.
 Should a single slate be submitted, the shareholders eligible to vote at the meeting shall cast their vote on such slate and, so long as more votes are cast for such slate than votes cast against such slate, all the members of the board of statutory auditors shall be elected from that slate in accordance with applicable law at the time.
-If no slates are submitted, or a single slate is submitted and such slate does not obtain the requisite number of votes, or the number of statutory auditors to be elected on the basis of the slates submitted is less than the full number of statutory auditors to be elected, or the board of statutory auditors is not to be entirely elected, or it is otherwise not possible for any reason to elect the board of statutory auditors in accordance with the provisions of this title, the members of the board of statutory auditors shall be elected at the shareholders' meeting in accordance with generally applicable procedures and required majorities under applicable law, without application of the slate voting mechanism.
+If no slates are submitted, or a single slate is submitted and such slate does not obtain the requisite number of votes, or the number of statutory auditors to be elected on the basis of the slates submitted is less than the full number of statutory auditors in accordance with the provisions of this title, the members of the board of statutory auditors shall be elected without applicable procedures and required majorities under applicable law, without applicable not shall be elected from that slate in accordance with the provisions of this title, the members of the board of statutory auditors is not to be entirely elected, or it is otherwise not possible for any reason to elect the board of statutory auditors in accordance with the provisions of this title, the members of the board of statutory auditors shall be elected at the shareholders' meeting in accordance with generally applicable